MnicholsCode/School-Work/README.md

-# These are the project from school assignments
+# These are the projects worked on for school